depressed-pho/quick-mining/README.md

 typing `;qmine admin` on the chat screen.

-* **Time budget for quick-mining in milliseconds per tick**: Setting this to high values may speed up the process of quick-mining, but can cause severe server lags.
+* **Time budget for quick-mining in milliseconds per tick**: Setting this to higher values may speed up the process of quick-mining, but can cause severe server lags.
 MCBE addons are single-threaded, that is, addon scripts run on the same thread that ticks the server.
 This means addons cannot spend too much time in each game tick, so this addon measures the